 7. Other university development related payments.

 Each university endowment fund shall have a university endowment fund management committee (hereinafter abbreviated to the “management committee”) of seven to fifteen members established, with the president of the university serving as the management committee’s ex-officio convener.
 The other members shall be nominated by the president and appointed after the nominations have been approved by the university affairs board.

 At least one third of the committee members referred to the preceding paragraph must be teacher representatives who do not hold an administrative position; when necessary, professionals from outside the university may be appointed as members.
 Committee members are appointed for two years.

 The management committee has the following responsibilities:

-university endowment fund’s annual budget estimate.
+1. Review of the university endowment fund’s annual budget estimate.

 2. Performance assessment of the income and expenditure, and the use of the university endowment fund.

 3. Review of the annual financial plan and annual investment plan.